Danny Fingeroth: Early life

-Fingeroth was born in New York City, New York.
+Fingeroth was born in New York City.

 Career

 As a writer and editor

 Fingeroth got his start in the comics business in 1976 as an assistant to Larry Lieber at Marvel Comics.
 At Marvel Comics in the 1980s, he edited the Spider-Man titles as well as Marvel Team-Up and Ka-Zar.
+Fingeroth was the group editor of the Spider-Man titles from 1991 to 1995, including the first part of the clone saga.

 As a writer, Fingeroth worked on Darkhawk, writing all 50 issues of the book between 1991 and 1995.
 Before that, he had a long stint on Dazzler, wrote the Deadly Foes of Spider-Man and Lethal Foes of Spider-Man mini-series, the Howard the Duck movie adaptation comic and various issues of several Marvel titles, including Avengers, Daredevil, Iron Man and What If?, as well as the Deathtrap: The Vault graphic novel.

 Fingeroth resigned from Marvel in 1995 to become editor-in-chief of Virtual Comics for Byron Preiss Multimedia and AOL.
 From there, Fingeroth served as senior vice president for creative development at Visionary Media, home of Showtime's WhirlGirl, for which he served as story editor.

 He edited Write Now!
 (TwoMorrows Publishing), a magazine about the craft of comics writing that he created, which ran for 20 issues from 2003 to 2009.
 He wrote the 2004 Continuum Publishing book Superman on the Couch: What Superheroes Really Tell Us About Ourselves and Our Society.
 Fingeroth also wrote The Rough Guide to Graphic Novels (featuring artwork by Mike Manley).